Courses and Seminars Sample Clauses

 Courses and Seminars.
 Wages, course fees and reasonable travel costs will be paid by the Company for three (3) Union Women’s Committee Representatives to attend relevant conferences, courses, seminars or conventions once per calendar year.

 Courses and Seminars.
 Course requirements are described on the Biochemistry Graduate Studies site (Master’s and Doctoral).
-Course selections must be approved by the supervisor and the GAC. • It is recommended that courses be completed within the first two semesters. • A passing grade is B– or 65%.
-A failure in two required courses will be grounds for withdrawal. • All students are required to attend all seminars by visiting speakers in the Unified Series hosted by the Biochemistry Department, the Xxxxxxx Cancer Research Centre and the Complex Traits Group.
+Course selections must be approved by the supervisor and the GAC. • It is recommended that courses should be completed within the first two semesters if possible. • A passing grade is B– or 65%.
+A failure in two required courses will be grounds for withdrawal. • All students are required to attend all seminars by visiting speakers in the Unified Series hosted by the Biochemistry Department and the Xxxxxxx Cancer Research Centre.
 Attendance at all Junior and Senior Seminars is also required.
-A minimum attendance at 70% of seminars yearly is required to pass course BIOC 696, receive fellowships and any letters of recommendation from the Department. • The attendance formula is:
+A minimum attendance at 70% of seminars yearly is required to pass course BIOC 696, receive fellowships and any letters of recommendation from the Department. • All new students are required to attend Research Integrity workshops.

 Courses and Seminars.
 City also agrees to pay for the cost of enrollment, tuition, fees, travel and subsistence expenses of Employee for short courses, institutes and seminars that are necessary for her professional development and for the good of the City, provided that Employee seeks prior approval from the Council for such expenses.